How to Build an Async REST API Client Class in Python with Connection Pooling

 assert exc_info.value.response.status_code == 404

-The side_effect list in the retry test is the key pattern.
-Each call to the mocked route returns the next response in the list, letting you verify that the client retries on 503 and succeeds on the third attempt without waiting for real backoff delays.
+The side_effect=iter([...]) pattern in the retry test is the key technique.
+Passing an iterator to .mock(side_effect=...) causes each call to the mocked route to consume the next item from the iterator, letting you verify that the client retries on 503 and succeeds on the third attempt without waiting for real backoff delays.
 For tests where you need to verify request headers, authentication, or query parameters, respx captures every request made to a route via route.calls, so you can assert on exactly what was sent.

 Alternative: httpx's Built-in Transport Mocking